 Today, every DSLR has an integrated light meter that automatically measures the reflected light and determines the optimal exposure.

-Light is reflected from a scene or subject through the lens; it hits the mirror in front of the imaging sensor and is reflected up to the camera’s focusing screen then it reflected through the pentagon to the viewfinder, and metering sensor as shown in the below diagram
+Light is reflected from a scene or subject through the lens; it hits the mirror in front of the imaging sensor and is reflected up to the camera’s focusing screen then it is reflected through the pentagon to the viewfinder, and metering sensor as shown in the below diagram

 Since 2009, Canon has used a 63-zone iFCL (intelligent Focus, Colour, and Luminance) metering sensor in almost all of its EOS cameras (the exceptions being the 1-series bodies and the EOS-M).
 For a modern Canon camera, this is increased to 384-zone.